rjgeng/rjgeng/README.md

 ## More about me....

-- 💻    I'm Rongjun GENG, a Full Stack Web Developer, although I was an electronics engineer oversea before.
+- 💻    I'm Rongjun GENG, a Full Stack Web Developer; I was an electronics engineer oversea before.
 - 🌱    I am currently learning **Machine Learning**; and trying to build some projects using Pandas, TensorFlow, Flask and Python.
 - 🔭    I am playing with Rust, WebAssembly (abbreviated Wasm), and solana try to refresh the obsolete C++, C and Assembly skills.
 - 🔬    Interested in most fields, ping me if you want to collaborate.